Kevin Gentry

-Kevin Gentry is a conservative political activist and fundraiser who serves as vice president of the Charles G. Koch Charitable Foundation.
-A top aide to Charles Koch and David H. Koch, Gentry serves as vice president of special projects at Koch Industries.
+Kevin Gentry is a conservative political activist, fundraiser, and podcaster who served as vice president of Stand Together.
+A top aide to Charles Koch and David H. Koch, Gentry served as vice president of special projects at Koch, Inc. before retiring to launch TenX Strategies.

 Education and personal life

 Gentry received a BA in economics from the College of William & Mary, where he served as chairman of the school's branch of the College Republicans.
 He is married to Anne Gentry, an attorney, who obtained a JD from the George Mason University School of Law, where she was the president of the school's branch of the Federalist Society.

 Career

 From 1991 to 1997, Gentry served as executive vice president of the Leadership Institute, a nonprofit organization based in Arlington, Virginia.
 Gentry later served as the vice president of the Mercatus Center and the Institute for Humane Studies during which time the two organizations' combined annual revenue increased threefold, according to Philanthropy Magazine.
 He served as a fundraising consultant for Virginia Governor Jim Gilmore and U.S. Senator George Allen during their tenure in those offices.
 Gentry was the campaign manager for Morton Blackwell when Blackwell ran as the Republican National Committeeman of Virginia in 1988, 1992, and 1996.